Anti-Bullying Policy 2022/23

 • Follow-up meetings will be arranged for pupils, separately and together.

-• Pupils who observe incidents of bullying behaviour should be encouraged to discuss
+• Pupils who observe incidents of bullying behaviour should be encouraged to discuss them with teachers.

 • Relevant SPHE programmes will be taught and referred to during lessons.